 - Valentin Oreiller: Valentin Oreiller received his M.Sc. degree in bioengineering from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland with a specialization in bioimaging.
 He is currently a PhD candidate at the University of Applied Sciences and Arts Western Switzerland with a research focus on radiomics.

-- Martin Vallières: Martin Vallières is a newly appointed Assistant Professor in the Department of Computer Science of Université de Sherbrooke (April 2020).
+- Martin Vallières: Martin Vallières is an Assistant Professor in the Department of Computer Science of Université de Sherbrooke since April 2020.
 He received a PhD in Medical Physics from McGill University in 2017, and completed post-doctoral training in France and USA in 2018 and 2019.
 The overarching goal of Martin Vallières’ research is centered on the development of clinically-actionable models to better personalize cancer treatments and care (“precision oncology”).
 He is an expert in the field of radiomics (i.e. the high-throughput and quantitative analysis of medical images) and machine learning in oncology.
 Over the course of his career, he has developed multiple prediction models for different types of cancers.
 His main research interest is now focused on the graph-based integration of heterogeneous medical data types for improved precision oncology.
 He has shared various datasets on The Cancer Imaging Archive (TCIA), including Soft-tissue sarcoma: FDG-PET/CT and MR imaging data of 51 patients, with tumors contours (RTstruct) and clinical data, Low-grade gliomas: Tumour contours for MR images of 108 patients of the TCGA-LGG dataset in MATLAB format, and Head-and-neck: FDG-PET/CT imaging data of 300 patients, with RT plans (RTstruct, RTdose, RTplan) and clinical data.
 Moreover, he has co-organized the PET radiomics challenge: A MICCAI 2018 CPM Grand Challenge.
 He participated in the organization of the data online.
 He also contributed to the challenge data pool via the Head-and-neck TCIA collection.

 - Catherine Chez Le Rest: Nuclear medicine department, CHU Poitiers, Poitiers, France and LaTIM, INSERM, UMR 1101, Univ Brest, Brest, France